acritelli/cloudformation-unixtime/README.md

 | UnixTimeLambdaFunction      | An instantiation of the lambda function necessary to service requests for the UnixTime Custom Resource                                |
 | UnixTime                    | The UnixTime custom resource, implemented by the Lambda function                                                                      |

-The template also takes three parameters:
+The Template also takes three parameters:

 |     Parameter Name     |                             Description                             |
 | ---------------------- | ------------------------------------------------------------------- |